Skip to main content

 • Reason: User requested to not be called

 Any future outbound attempts to that number in this environment will be skipped.
-This behavior is enabled by default for campaigns and agents that support DNC detection.

-2. Manual DNC entries (by users)
+2) Manual DNC entries (by users)

 You can also add numbers manually, for example:

-• To add numbers that requested removal through another channel (email, web form, etc.).
+• To add numbers that requested removal through another channel (email, web form, etc.)

-• To proactively block numbers you know you should not call.
+• To proactively block numbers you know you should not call

 Add a number to the DNC list